 your doctor.
 If it is not an emergency, results are usually ready in 1 or 2

 and shape, and the lung tissue looks normal.
 No growths or other masses can be

 seen within the lungs.
 The

 pleural spaces (the spaces surrounding the lungs) also look normal.
-See a

 The heart looks normal in

 size, shape, and the heart tissue looks normal.
 The blood vessels leading to